ray-project/ray/doc/source/tune/tutorials/tune-resources.rst

 How to run distributed training with Tune?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To tune distributed training jobs, you should use :ref:`Ray AI Runtime (Ray AIR) <air>` to use Ray Tune and Ray Train in conjunction with
+To tune distributed training jobs, you can use Ray Tune with Ray Train.
-each other.
 Ray Tune will run multiple trials in parallel, with each trial running distributed training with Ray Train.

 How to limit concurrency in Tune?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~